2edbef4a9b/MIT-61810-Fall-2024/Laboratories/Lab 01 Utilities/README.md

 ## Introduction

-In this lab, we implemented several user programs for the xv6 operating system to familiarize ourselves with system calls, inter-process communication (IPC), file system operations, and basic Unix utilities.
+In this lab, we implement several user programs for the xv6 operating system to familiarize ourselves with system calls, inter-process communication (IPC), file system operations, and basic Unix utilities.
 The lab consists of implementing five programs: `sleep`, `pingpong`, `primes`, `find`, and `xargs`.

 ## Setup